teraflow-ai/data-engineer-coding-interview/README.md

 (Please use the default postgres port to connect)
 username: `postgres`
 password: `5Y67bg#r#`

 Note: Unfortunately this cluster no longer runs, so it's connection and the resulting use of data will need to be theoretical.
 Get those imaginations warmed up!
-And don't worry, we are not as concerned with detailed correctness as we are with understanding HOW you code and think about the problem.
+And don't worry, we are not concerned with detailed correctness.
+We want to have an understanding of HOW you code and think about the problem. :)

 Given the following data model: